dojo/docs/dojox/analytics/Urchin.rst

 Optional Parameters
 -------------------

+In Dojo 1.3 and before, these parameters existed.
+In Dojo 1.4, they have been removed for a more robust solution.
+Disregard this following information if you are using Dojo 1.4 or higher.

 There is only one optional parameter: ``loadInterval``.
 This defines the time in ms to repoll for the availability of the Google tracker.
 Set to a higher number for less processing, and a lower number for more frequent checks.
 Default is 420 in Dojo 1.2, and 42 in Dojo versions 1.3 and higher.

 The reduction in default interval time is the result of implementing a decaying timer, to ensure the analyitics tracker was loaded as quickly as possible, without continually running in the event the tracker is never resolved.
 These options are defined by the ``decay``, ``timeout``, and ``loadInterval`` parameters. ``timeout`` defines the time in ms the ``loadInterval`` can become before quitting, and the ``decay`` defines a float to increment the ``loadInterval`` by.
 The default ``decay`` is 0.5, incrementing the interval by 50% on each iteration. eg: